 Objective Lens Diameter

-The bright 44mm objective lens delivers clear images even in low-light hunting conditions.
+The large objective lens provides bright and clear images even in low-light environments.

 Reticle